Contact & Community

 After a downpour or wet commute, dry the chain and reapply a water-resistant lube.
 Don’t wait for rust to show up.
 Prevention is cheaper than replacement.

-Motorcycle chain adjustment is not just a mechanic’s job—it’s your responsibility as a rider.
-The Kawasaki Dominar 400 is built for power and endurance, but that power is only as good as your chain allows.
+Motorcycle chain adjustment is not just a mechanic’s job.
+It is your responsibility as a rider.
+The Kawasaki Dominar 400 is built for power and endurance, but that power is only as reliable as the chain that delivers it.